 Since the jaw bone (mandible) is significantly smaller after surgery, sometime skin tightening is needed.
 Depending on the degree of laxity, a neck lift or FaceTite may be needed.
 These procedures can also be done at the same time as Austin or Dallas jawline contouring to ensure your jawline is smooth and defined once it has healed.

 There is sometimes fullness to the lower half of the face even when the jaw bone isn’t very wide.
 One thing that can be causing this is the muscle attached to the bone called the masseter.

 In this situation, neuromodulators, like botox, can be injected into the muscle to shrink the fibers resulting in a narrower angle of the jaw.
 If you feel like you have chubby cheeks rather than a large jaw then the buccal fat pad can be removed to narrow the face.
 Masseter botox and buccal fat removal can be done at the same time as jawline contouring to address these issues.

 Narrow and tighten the lower half of the face with this comprehensive package.
 This package is ideal for those who already have a narrow jaw but want to slim the lower half of the face while maintaining or adding definition.

 This combination treatment maximally reshapes the jaw bone and tightens the skin around it to prevent postoperative jowling.

 Do you want to create a wider, more defined jaw angle?
 This package first tightens the skin around the jawline with radiofrequency energy.
-After this is done, Radiesse (calcium hydroxyapatite filler) is injected between the chin, angle of the jaw, and any other area that has deficiency.
+After this is done, Radiesse (calcium hydroxyapatite filler) is injected between the chin, the angle of the jaw, and any other area that has a deficiency.

 Make your tomorrow beautiful.
 Contact us today to schedule a consultation with Dr. Saxon about facial plastic surgery in Texas.
 Dr. Saxon will answer all your questions in a caring manner and help you create a plan to bring your ideal looks to life!